 The Board of Directors of Kotipizza Group Oyj resolved on 6 May 2016 upon a long-term share-based incentive program intended for the executive board.
-The program covers three threeyear earning periods.
-Based on the plan, the company may give performance shares in the earning period of 1 February 2016 -31 January 2019.
+The program covers three three-year earning periods.
+Based on the plan, the company may give performance shares in the earning period of 1 February 2016 - 31 January 2019.
 For the earning periods of 1 February 2017 - 31 January 2020 and 1 February 2018 - 31 January 2021, the company may give also discretionary matching shares based on the key employees' shareholding in addition to the performance shares.
 Based on the earning period of 1 February 2016 - 31 January 2019, at maximum 47 204 performance shares can be given as reward, which includes a cash payment portion of the reward.
-Based on the earning period of 1 February 2017 - 31 January 2020, at maximum 30 742 performance shares can be given as reward, which includes a cash payment portion of the reward.
-The potential reward is to be paid as a combination of shares (50%) and cash payment (50%).
-The cash payment portion is aimed to cover taxes and tax-like charges to be paid by the key employee.
+Based on the earning period of 1 February 2017 - 31 January 2020, at maximum 30 742 performance shares can be given as reward, which includes a cash payment portion is aimed to cover taxes and tax-like charges to be paid by the key employee.
 The calculatory (non-cash) impact of the share-based incentive programme to the Group's financial result and equity was 170 thousand euros in the financial year 1 February 2017-31 January 2018.